 If you are planting the frost-tender late summer crops, add another week at least to give you enough time to harvest before your first frost.

 Though most people think of gardening as an activity for the height of summer, it’s easy to miss the rewarding experience and productive harvest a fall garden can provide.
+You might even try growing food indoors to extend your season even longer!
 If you try it, you may just find that a fall garden is your favorite one.

 Have more questions about fall gardening in your area?
 Join the free Beginner’s Garden Shortcut Facebook Group and connect with others who are growing in a similar climate as you!